Zeenobit/moonshine_save/README.md

 In the examples provided, the save file path is often static (i.e. known at compile time).
 However, in some applications, it may be necessary to save into a path selected at runtime.

-You may use the provided `SaveIntoFileRequest` and `LoadFromFileRequest` traits to achieve this.
+You can use `SaveIntoFileRequest` and `LoadFromFileRequest` traits to achieve this.
 Your save/load request may either be a `Resource` or an `Event`.

 ```rust,ignore
 // Save request with a dynamic path